 The Danuser post hole digger is mounted on John's green '53 CJ-3B, a configuration many people remember from the 2007 Classic Jeep Calendar.

 Also on hand is his Auburn "Jeep-A-Trench" trencher mounted on a CJ-5.
-It isn't too often you see one of these rigs fully restored, and John has it painted to match an Auburn postcard.
+It isn't too often you see one of these rigs fully restored, and John painted it to match an Auburn postcard.

 A rear view of the green 3B reveals the low-profile Stratton implement lift.
 See more photos of the 3B in Green Prairie Farm Jeep on CJ3B.info.
-Both of John's CJ-3Bs now have the rare crankshaft-driven front winch; watch for a detailed article on this accessory in the near future on CJ3B.info.
+Both of John's CJ-3Bs have the rare crankshaft-driven front winch.

 This photo was taken in early 2007 in Rochester Hills, Michigan, at the Spring Willys Reunion.
 John's '63 CJ-5 with Newgren lift and Sears aluminum halfcab is in the background.